Yandex Cloud

 kubectl apply -f snapshot.yaml

-4. Check that the snapshot has been created:
+4. Make sure the snapshot was created:

 kubectl get volumesnapshots.snapshot.storage.k8s.io